stefFischer/Appendix-ConfigurableTestingIndustrySurvey/README.md

 #### Online Appendix

 This is the online appendix for an industry study of testing highly configurable cyber-physical systems.
-The appendix includes the **questionnaire** that was answered by 19 practitioners in our study, and the **interview guides**, which was used in semi-structured interviews with 13 practitioners.
+The appendix includes the **questionnaire** that was answered by 19 practitioners in our study, and the **interview guide**, which was used in semi-structured interviews with 13 practitioners.

 #### Abstract: